Load Balancer overview

 Available in Classic and VPC

 Load Balancer is a service that distributes received traffic to multiple servers.
-It distributes received traffic to registered member servers to increase availability and adjust system utilization rate.
+It distributes received traffic to registered member servers to increase availability and adjusts the system operation rate.
 This increases the workload's availability to support responding to unexpected server failures or scheduled change tasks without interruption.

-Classic Load Balancer is provided in Classic environment, and each of Application Load Balancer, Network Load Balancer, Network Proxy Load Balancer is provided in VPC environment, selecting a suitable Load Balancer for customer service.
+Classic Load Balancer is provided in the Classic environment, and Application Load Balancer, Network Load Balancer, and Network Proxy Load Balancer is provided respectively in the VPC environment, so you can select a suitable Load Balancer for customer service.

 Load Balancer features